juhnny/juhnny/README.md

 I'm a **Mobile app developer** based in Seoul, South Korea.

-🌤️ building my new app ✨**LaundryDay**✨ using Jetpack Compose, MVVM, and coroutines.
+🌤️ Building my new app ✨**LaundryDay**✨ using Jetpack Compose, MVVM, and coroutines.

 It provides a Laundery Index(drying time index) and a dryint timer based on weather forecasts.